quanteda/quanteda/paper/paper.md

 defined as a collection of texts that includes document-level variables specific to each text, as well as meta-data for documents and for the collection as a whole.
-With the package, users can easily segment texts by words, paragraphs, sentences, or even user-supplied delimiters and tags, or group them into larger documents by document-level variables, or to subset them based on logical conditions or combinations of document-level variables.
+With the package, users can easily segment texts by words, paragraphs, sentences, or even user-supplied delimiters and tags, group them into larger documents by document-level variables, or subset them based on logical conditions or combinations of document-level variables.

 # Natural language processing